tscott-00/phogroup.github.io/cdse/layerwise_training.md

 <figcaption>Figure 3: Physics informed adaptive neural network for progressively learning the Poisson's equation with a slit in the domain.</figcaption>
 </p>

 We have also demonstrated that our proposed approach serves as a natural candidate for recovering stable inverse maps from sparse data.
 Inverse problems are usually ill-posed and  involves learning the map from low-dimensional space (observation space) to a high dimensional space (parameter space).
-By exploring the relationship between manifold regularization and stability, we could enforce stability (well-posedness) while adding layers.
-Figure shows the comparison between different methods for learning inverse maps.
+By exploring the relationship between manifold regularization and stability, we could enforce stability (well-posedness) while adding new layers.
+Figure 4 below shows a comparison between different methods for learning inverse maps.

 <p align="center">
 <img src="/assets/figures/Krish/inverse.png">